LOCATION: PECKHAM ARCHES, SE15 4QN

 PV: Wednesday 8th May, 6 - 9 pm

-LIQUIFY, co-curated by Jon Baker and OHSH Projects, is a show about how people record the body using experimental photographic techniques.
+LIQUIFY, co-curated by Jon Baker and OHSH Projects, is an exhibition about how people record the body using experimental photographic techniques.
 The artists in the exhibition expand the medium by incorporating processes including assemblage, photomontage, painting, digital manipulation or by playing with image quality.
 Bodies are stretched, remixed and transformed.

 The works are created for different purposes whether documentary, medical, galleries, fetish or fashion magazines.
 These contexts cross-contaminate each other showing photography as a culturally relevant medium with a huge scope for experimentation and evolution.